librenms/librenms/doc/Extensions/Services.md

 Note that some services (procs, inodes, load and similar) will always poll the local LibreNMS server it's running on, regardless of which device you add it to.

-You can also add Service Templates which are applied Device Groups.

 ## Performance data